rust-lang/rfcs/active/0000-remove-drop-flag-and-zeroing.md

 A static drop semantics essentially works by inserting implicit calls to `mem::drop` at certain points in the control-flow to ensure that the set of values to drop is statically known at compile-time.
-(See "How static drop semantics works" for more details.)
+(See "How static drop semantics works" in the detailed design for more discussion of how this is done.)

 There are two important things to note about a static drop semantics: